ishaqaza/mgs406_project/README.md

   The managers page is a list of the reservations, the table is based in sql and updates whenever soemone fills out the form, there is also a home button there as well.

+  There are two sql dump files, menu.sql is for the menu table, reservations.sql is for the reservation table.

 app.py runs on gunicorn, manage.py and managers.py only run on the 5000 localhost server